kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform/README.md

 You are good to go.
 Now, we can keep on reading to dive into the specifics.

 ## Deploy details

-We are going to dive into the specifics

 ### K8s etcd host